cjturesko/SpamScan/README.md

 Domain and Hash Checks: The tool will then:

 - Check the sender's domain against the MXToolbox blacklist.
-- Check the attachment hash against VirusTotal without uploading the file (to prevent accidental data leaks) & MHR.
+- Check the attachment hash against VirusTotal without uploading the file (to prevent accidental data leaks), MHR & Malware.
 - Print out the results to the console.